 Policy on Delays & Cancellations

 Millersville University recognizes that our commuting students, faculty and staff travel from a wide geographic area and that weather and road conditions can vary greatly throughout Central Pennsylvania.
 It is the intent of the University to remain open and adhere to full operations, including normal class schedules, whenever possible.
-Irrespective of the university’s decision to suspend operations, cancel classes, or modify class starting /ending times, students, faculty and staff are urged to use their discretion and best judgement during severe weather conditions in deciding whether they can safely commute to work or classes.
+Irrespective of the university’s decision to suspend operations, cancel classes, or modify class starting /ending times, students, faculty and staff are urged to use their discretion and best judgment during severe weather conditions in deciding whether they can safely commute to work or classes.

 In the event that the university remains open, any University staff member unable to reach campus is required to report off work and request leave, using established procedures.
 If an individual faculty member is unable to conduct class, then the faculty member should contact his or her College dean and department chair to report the class cancellation.
 Faculty are encouraged to arrange a system through email, Learning Management System (D2L) or other means for communicating to their students should it be necessary to cancel class.